digidip/tapjaw-importer/docs/commands.md

 import TapjawExampleAdapter from '../../adapters/tapjaw-example-adapter';
 import ExampleTapjawMessage from '../../contracts/messages/example-tapjaw-message';
 import BaseCommandFlags from '../../contracts/base-command-flags';
-import { TapjawAdapterCallback, TapjawCommand, TapjawCommandArgs } from 'tapjaw-importer';
+import { TapjawContract, TapjawCommand } from 'tapjaw-importer';
 import BaseApiCommand from '../../contracts/base-api-command';
 import { Argument } from 'commander';